In 2007, Google reached 438 billion searches throughout the year. More recently, Google has reported processing 3.5 billion searches each day!

 Because of the drastic change in consumer behavior, searching on the Internet has come a long way.

 Rather than using search engines solely to answer questions, we search for directions to the nearest store.
 Or, we look up customer reviews for products we're considering purchasing.
-We even have voice assistants to help with our searching!
+We even have voice assistants to help with our searches!

 Today, we're going to answer those questions as we look at the overall change in search habits of consumers.